 The City is committed to delivering services that are integrated and planned in a way that reflects the diverse needs of our community.
-Take a look at the strategies (some still in draft) for enhancing infrastructure, preparing for the ageing population, land use, transport, community facilities, the environment, rural and residential areas and much more.
+Take a look at the strategies (some still in draft) for enhancing infrastructure, preparing for the ageing population, our youth, community facilities, land use, transport, the environment, rural and residential areas and much more.

 The Bellevue East Land Use Study intends to address the issues of land use incompatibilities between industrial and residential.
 Eight precincts were identified in the study area and the report documents strategic directions for each of these precincts.
 The study makes a number of short and long term recommendations to effect land use changes in order to reduce/manage land use incompatibilities.
 The Bellevue East Land Use Study(PDF, 17MB) was adopted at the August 14, 2013 Council meeting .